notionparallax/blog/_posts/2015-06-21-delegation-programming.md

 <li>can't do so someone else needs to do them</li>
 </ul>
 <p>The second two are prime for delegation.
 Using the mental tools developed by programmers you can think about how to best get things done.</p>

+[^1]: realistically it's <em>much</em> more complicated once you need to interact with customers etc. Triggers come from all over the place, but they can probably be abstracted away with subsystems.
+The more important question is if that's a good idea.
+This is just one way of thinking, a <a href="https://en.wikipedia.org/wiki/George_E._P._Box#Quotes">wrong model</a> if you like.

+[^2]: <a href="https://github.com/Dawil">Dave</a> thinks that the precision problem is too great.
+This might as well be a problem of kind not degree as compilers can't handle the ambiguity.
+I'm more optimistic and think that we'll develop a way that we'll be able to do natural language programming soon.

+[^3]: a lot of the problems I see in life come from people not developing enough shared understanding.
+I've just started reading about this a bit in <a href="http://shop.oreilly.com/product/0636920033851.do">User Story Mapping</a> by Jeff Patton.